ankushsaha18/CODEBUZZ/README.md

 5. **Computer Vision Library Issues**:
    - The proctoring feature uses MediaPipe and OpenCV for face detection
-   - If you encounter import errors, verify the packages are correctly installed
+   - These libraries are optional and the application will work without them
+   - If you want to enable proctoring, you may need to manually install these libraries
    - You can test the installation with: `python test_cv.py`

 ### Python Version Compatibility

-This project is configured to use Python 3.9.16 to ensure compatibility with all required packages, particularly the computer vision libraries used for proctoring.
+This project is configured to use Python 3.9 to ensure compatibility with Render's deployment environment.

 ## Testing Computer Vision Libraries